 How To Care For Your Swimwear

 Holiday season usually means buying a few new swimwear pieces before going away, but the thought of caring for our swimwear correctly is often an after thought.
-Taking good care of your swimwear means prolonged life for your favourite pieces.
+Therefore, taking good care of your swimwear means prolonged life for your favourite pieces.
 Avoid fading, stretching and creasing with our tips below!

 Avoid leaving your swimwear in the sun